-1 (o) A recused or disqualified board member shall not participate in any 2 proceeding related to the matter from which the member is recused or 3 disqualified, and the member shall be excused from that portion of a meeting 4 at which the matter is discussed.
-5 (p) If a majority of board members have recused themselves or are 6 disqualified from participating in a proceeding, the remaining members shall 7 request the appointment of temporary members from the original appointing 8 authorities that appointed the recused or disqualified members.
-Appointing 9 authorities shall appoint temporary members within ten (10) days of the 10 request for appointment.
-11 (q) Ex parte communications.
-Members of the Board of Ethics shall not 12 communicate ex parte with any person or party or their representative in any 13 Board matter, except upon notice and opportunity for all parties to participate.
-14 The members of the Board may severally communicate with each other, in 15 conformity with the Open Meetings Act, and may have the aid and advice of 16 the City Attorney and/or City Clerk when such assistance is requested by the 17 Board.]
-18 19 SECTION 3.
-Article XII, Section 5 of the Charter of the City of Albuquerque 20 is hereby amended as follows: 21 22 Section 5.
+(r) Ex parte communications.
+Members of the Board of Ethics shall not communicate ex parte with any Person or party or their representative in any quasi-judicial Board matter, except upon notice and opportunity for all parties to participate.
+The members of the Board may severally communicate with each other, in conformity with the Open Meetings Act, and may have the aid and advice of the City Attorney, City Clerk, or other appropriate city staff or outside experts when such assistance is requested by the Board."

+SECTION 3.
+Article XII, Section 5 of the Charter of the City of Albuquerque is hereby amended as follows:

+Section 5.
 DISCLOSURE.
-23 (a) An official of the city who shall have any private financial interest in 24 any contract or other matter pending before or within the governmental 25 body of which the official is employed or of which the official is a member, 26 shall disclose such private financial interest to the governmental body [in 27 writing.
-The disclosure shall be a public record].
-28 (b) Any [Councillor] [Councilor] who has a direct or indirect interest in any 29 matter pending before the Council shall disclose such interest on the 30 records of the Council.
-The existence of a direct or indirect private financial 31 interest on any matter coming before the Council, including approval of a contract, shall disqualify a [Councilor] [Councilor] from debating and voting on the matter.
-A majority of the remaining members of the Council shall determine whether a [Councillor] [Councilor] has a direct or indirect interest and whether the [Councillor] [Councilor] shall be allowed to participate in the decision making process related to the matter and vote on the matter.
-A [Councillor] [Councilor] who has a conflict of interest may voluntarily decline to participate in the decision making process related to the matter and vote on such matter.

-(c) The Mayor and each City Councilor, during their term of office, shall file [contribution and expenditure] disclosure statements on the second Monday in [April] [May] and [October] [November] of each year setting out all contributions and expenditures, as defined in the City Election Code, during the previous period, raised or spent in connection with any campaign or pre-campaign activity for any elected office.
+- (a) An Official of the city who shall have any Private Financial Interest in any contract or other matter pending before or within the Governmental Body of which the Official is employed or of which the Official is a member, shall disclose such Private Financial Interest to the Governmental Body - (b) Any Councilor who has a direct or indirect interest in any matter pending before the Council shall disclose such interest on the records of the Council.
+The existence of a direct or indirect Private Financial Interest on any matter coming before the Council, including approval of a contract, shall disqualify a Councilor from debating and voting on the matter.
+A majority of the remaining members of the Council shall determine whether a Councilor has a direct or indirect interest and whether the Councilor shall be allowed to participate in the decision making process related to the matter and vote on the matter.
+A Councilor who has a conflict of interest may voluntarily decline to participate in the decision making process related to the matter and vote on such matter. - (c) The Mayor and each City Councilor, during their term of office, shall file contribution and expenditure disclosure statements on the second Monday in May and November of each year setting out all contributions and expenditures, as defined in the City Election Code, during the previous period, raised or spent in connection with any campaign or pre-campaign activity for any elected office.
 Expenditures of public funds in the regular course of the Mayor or Councilor's official duties are not contributions and expenditures subject to such disclosure under this section.
 The Mayor and Councilors are not required to file a biannual statement if there have been no campaign or pre-campaign contributions or expenditures during the previous period by or for the particular Mayor or Councilor.
 These reporting requirements shall be in addition to the reporting requirements of the Election Code, provided that any information filed with the City Clerk pursuant to City Charter Article XIII, Section 4(c) need not be included in the subsequent biannual reports required in this section.
-The contributions and expenditures identified in biannual statements that are to be applied to a campaign for election to a city office shall be included in the first campaign disclosure report that the candidate files pursuant to the Election Code.
+The contributions and expenditures identified in biannual statements that are to be applied to a campaign for election to a city office shall be included in the first campaign disclosure report that the Candidate files pursuant to the Election Code.